awsbpfeiff/Systems-Manager-Labs/Lab_1_ResourceGroups_Tags.md

 5. In the group name enter **App**

-6. In group tags you can add more tags to the full group if you would like -- Key = App / Value = Front-end
+6. In group tags you can add more tags to the full group if you would like -- Key: App / Value: Front-end

     a.
 These group tags do not show up under the individual resources -- It is another layer of tagging that can be done to the